13 strikers who've been too good for the Championship… but failed in the Premier League

 Championship: 170 games, 48 goals • Premier League: 32 games, 1 goal

-In 2009, Wigan paid Swansea £2m to buy Scotland, which will confuse bad historians in the future.
-He was 30 but something of a late bloomer who blossomed for Ipswich after one Premier League season brought him one goal – in a defeat to Fulham.
-Oh well.
+In 2009, Wigan paid Swansea £2m to buy Scotland, which will stump easily-confused historians of the future.
+He was 30 but something of a late bloomer, who blossomed for Ipswich after one Premier League season brought him one goal – in a defeat to Fulham.
+Gah.

+Hamilton Academical hired him as a striker coach in August 2017, which, given his record, is optimistic at best, but at least he can live up to his name.

 Championship: 61 games, 36 goals • Premier League: 99 games, 21 goals

 Another late bloomer, Gayle (now 28) made an incredibly rapid rise from the Conference North to the Premier League within two years, and his all-time league record outside the top flight stands at 121 games, 72 goals.
-In fairness, his minutes-per-goal ratio in the Premier League isn’t bad, either – a strike every 224 minutes equating to one every two-and-a-half games, playing for two mid-table teams.
+In fairness, his minutes-per-goal ratio in the Premier League isn’t bad, either, equating to one every two and a half games, played for two mid-table teams.

-So why is Gayle in this list?
+So why is he here?
 Because top-flight managers seem reluctant to put their faith in him.
-Just 50 of his 99 Premier League appearances have been starts, and his competition hasn’t been stellar: at Crystal Palace he was behind Marouane Chamakh, Cameron Jerome, Fraizer Campbell and finally Connor Wickham in the pecking order, while Joselu was often preferred as a focal point at Newcastle last term.
-That must hurt.
+Just 50 of his 99 Premier League appearances have been starts and when your competition includes Marouane Chamakh, Connor Wickham and Joselu, that’s got to hurt.

 Championship: 323 games, 123 goals • Premier League: 64 games, 12 goals